matthewfeickert/talk-Argonne-lunch-seminar/talk.md

    - $[0.67, 1.0]$ bin $\to$ top left region
 ]
 .kol-1-3[
-- From KDE of NN output form 1 channel with 2 samples and 3 bins `pyhf` model
+- From KDE of NN output form `pyhf` model with 1 channel with 2 samples and 3 bins
 - $\mathrm{CL}_{s}$ value minimized as goal of NN
 ]
 .kol-1-3[